UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 Pretty much like an "array" or "vector" in other languages.

-To make a list literal you use square brackets an commas between the items:
+To make a list literal you use square brackets and commas between the items:

 .. code-block:: python